-The Barnegat Witch is a spacious 39' Halverson Freya, with an extensive history.
+The Barnegat Witch is a spacious 39' Halvorsen Freya, with an extensive history.

-The Halverson Freya is a double-ended offshore cruiser designed by Trygve Halvorsen who comes from the well known Halvorson yachting family in Australia.
+The Halvorsen Freya is a double-ended offshore cruiser designed by Trygve Halvorsen who comes from the well-known Halvorsen yachting family in Australia.
 She’s a proven passagemaker and is built to handle circumnavigation.

 The Freya 39 is a handsome boat with an upstanding bow, flush foredeck and a small trunk cabin aft.
 She was designed as a cutter with a large sail area and hull-stepped mast.
-She’s heavily constructed with thick layers of fibreglass in the hull and the deck is generally fibreglass with a plywood coring.
+She’s heavily constructed with thick layers of fiberglass in the hull and the deck is generally fiberglass with a plywood coring.

 Displacement is a moderately heavy 26,000 lbs.
-The Halvorsens were not believers in modern racing hulls or the practice of using crew as ballast so below the waterline she has a long flat-bottomed fin keel with a substantially cutaway forefoot and a keel hung rudder.
-She’s a dry boat with a small cockpit suitable for cruising offshore and is more commonly found with wheel steering rather than tiller.
+The Halvorsens were not believers in modern racing hulls or the practice of using crew as ballast.
+Below the waterline, she has a long flat-bottomed fin keel with a substantially cutaway forefoot and a keel-hung rudder.
+She’s a dry boat with a small cockpit suitable for cruising offshore and is more commonly found with wheel steering rather than a tiller.

-Below decks her 11ft beam allows a fairly spacious and comfortable interior but as she was also sold as a kit boat, the interiors can be variable, particularly in regards to the finish quality.
-The interior arrangement usually has a main saloon with enclosed V-berth up forward, double quarter berth aft to starboard and a single quarter berth or work area aft to port.
-The U-shaped galley is to port under the trunk cabin with the nav station opposite.
+Below the deck, her 11ft beam allows a fairly spacious and comfortable interior.
+She was also sold as a kit boat, so the interiors can be variable, particularly in regards to the finish quality.
+The interior arrangement usually has a main saloon with enclosed V-berth up forward, double quarter berth aft to starboard, and a single quarter berth or work area aft to port.
+The U-shaped galley is to port under the trunk cabin with the navigation station opposite.

-All USCG safety equipment compliances are met on the Barnegat Witch.
+All USCG (United States Coast Guard) safety equipment compliances are met on the Barnegat Witch.